AndreaMas/HCI_Project/README.md

 The project consists of a python script and a unity project:

-- the python script is responsible to detect the player's hands in front of the camera.
+- the python script is responsible to detect hands in front of the camera.
 The hand position is then sent on a port through UTP protocol.
-- the unity project lissens on the aforementioned port (with a custom script) and accordingly exploits the hand position for its gameplay.
+- the unity project lissens on the aforementioned port (with a custom script) using the hand position for its gameplay.

 **NOTE**: The repo misses the aforementioned python script.
 This is because we suggest following the initial 20 minutes of [Murtaza's Workshop Tutorial](https://www.youtube.com/watch?v=RQ-2JWzNc6k) to setup the python virtual environment.
 After that setup, the unity project should work fine.